Our Curriculum Intent

 We Care Curriculum

 As a school, we care deeply about our curriculum and have considered carefully what our drivers are.
-Placing our Christian values firmly at its heart, our WE CARE curriculum is centred on 6 Broad Themes of Global Citizenship.
+Placing our Christian values firmly at its heart, our WE CARE curriculum is centred on 6 broad themes of global citizenship, encompassing the concepts of sustainability and equality.
 Each class studies the same theme, but from a slightly different angle.
 All learning is connected across the school and progressively revisited in each class.
-The 6 Broad Themes were designed in collaboration with staff and the community, and were inspired by Oxfam’s Education for Global Citizenship.
+The 6 broad themes were designed in collaboration with staff and the community, and were inspired by Oxfam’s Education for Global Citizenship.

 Our broad and balanced knowledge-rich curriculum ensures our learners are aware of and understand the wider world – and their place in it.
 It ensures they are equipped to take an active role in their community and work with others to make our planet more equal, more fair and sustainable.
 We provide our learners with opportunities to develop the knowledge, skills and values they need to engage with the world and give them the belief that they can make a difference.